weikailin/cs6222-fa23/3-prg.md

 - Let $f(x,t,r) := f'(x) \\| t \\| x \odot t \\| r$, and let $h(x,t,r) := x \odot r$.
   Is $f$ a OWF?
 If so, is $h$ a hard-core predicate for $f$?

-The questions are highly relevant when we want to
+The questions are highly relevant when we want to construct PRG from any one-way *function*.

 <!-- #### **Definition:** Chose-Ciphertext-Attack Encryption (CCA 1/2) -->